rgvlee/EntityFrameworkCore.Testing/README.md

 - TakeWhile
 - Indexed TakeWhile (Queryable.Select(Func\<T, int, bool\>))

-There may be more that isn't supported by the Microsoft in-memory provider.
-I will continue to add support for unsupported operations as I find them (or if you find one, let me know so I can action it).
+There may be more EntityFrameworkCore functionality that isn't supported by the Microsoft in-memory provider; this is what I've discovered/added support for so far.
+If you come across unsupported functionality, let me know so I can add support for it.

 In addition to the above you also get all of the benefits of using a mocking framework (e.g., the ability to verify method invocation).